dkulp2/cnvs/doc/architecture.md

 Each *task* in the pipeline operates on a *block*.
 Most tasks can operate independently of other blocks, but are typically dependent on consistent blocks from task to task.
-For example, the `profileGenotyper` can run on any region, independently, but the set of samples used affects the output, so subsequent tasks that work on the `profileGenotyper` output should work on the same samples on the same region.
+For example, the `ProfileGenotyper` can run on any region, independently, but the set of samples used affects the output, so subsequent tasks that work on the `ProfileGenotyper` output should work on the same samples on the same region.

 The expectation is that the input data is sliced into non-intersecting